Loch Ness (film): Locations

 Although partly shot around Loch Ness in Scotland, the external hotel and village scenes, where most of the story takes place, were filmed at Lower Diabaig on the west coast of Highland.
-The internal scenes of the conference room and the hotel lobby area were shot at John Nike OBE DL's Coppid Beech Hotel in Binfield, Bracknell, Berkshire, England.
+The internal scenes of the conference room and hotel lobby area, and external shots of the hotel were shot at John Nike OBE DL's Coppid Beech Hotel in Binfield, Bracknell, Berkshire, England.

 Soundtrack

-The film score by Trevor Jones was released on Perseverance Records 9 September 2005.
-Originally Rod Stewart's 1991 song "Rhythm of My Heart" was used during the closing credits of the film, however that is not the version heard on this CD.
+The film score by Trevor Jones was released on Perseverance Records on 9 September 2005.
+Originally, Rod Stewart's 1991 song "Rhythm of My Heart" was used during the closing credits of the film; however, that is not the version heard on this CD.

 According to Jones in the CD's liner notes:

 "Rhythm of My Heart" is performed here by an artist who could not be identified and not Rod Stewart as in the film.

-The version on the CD is a cover of the song by the Scottish band Runrig that first appeared on their 1996 compilation album "Long Distance".
+The version on the CD is a cover of the song by the Scottish band Runrig that first appeared on their 1996 compilation album Long Distance.